SahandTerami/LinearReservoirOptimization/README.md

 ## How To Use The Code

-1- To run the code, open "runapp.mlapp".
+1- To run the code, open "runapp.mlapp" in MATLAB.

 2- Run the code from the Designer tab.